-Call us for a free quote at or Contact Us
+Call us for a free quote at 1-800-837-5520

-Owing to their secretive nature, termites can be hard to detect, especially with an untrained eye.
+Termites are very small and similar in size to ants, which often leads to confusion.
+Owing to their secretive nature, they can be hard to detect, especially with an untrained eye.
 You are far more likely to spot the signs of termite damage before you spot termites themselves.

 Need help identifying termites?
-Call Ehrlich today at for advice and to schedule a FREE termite inspection of your home or business.
+Call Ehrlich today at 1-800-837-5520 for advice and to schedule a FREE termite inspection of your home or business.

+Termite swarmers are often confused with flying ants.
+The difference between these two pests will greatly impact the type of service needed to control them in your property.
 Often a suspected problem with termites, turns out to be a problem with carpenter ants or fire ants, because they look so similar.

 Here’s how to establish the general differences in appearance and behavior between ants and termites: